spren9er/voice-bravia/README.md

 ## Sinatra App

+All settings have to be configured in `app.rb`.

-1. Configure the Bravia settings in `app.rb`.
-You have to supply `ip address` and `mac address` of your TV.
+1. Configure the Bravia TV settings; you have to supply `ip address` and `mac address` of your TV.
 2. Register the commands you want to use for your TV.
 The actions defined on the right side are triggered by the registered key word.
 3. Register your voice commands.
 On the left side you can choose the trigger voice command (use the same language which is configured in your Google Home), on the right side the corresponding Bravia command.
 4. Run the Sinatra app.